thegworld/gtx-browser/components/reporting/README.md

 ### Run Unit Tests

-To run the unit tests for this directory, after having configured Chromium's build environment:
+To run the unit tests for this directory, after having configured GTx Browser's build environment:

 1. Run `autoninja -C out/Default components_unittests` to build the components